hassanharga/my-progress/DEVELOPMENT.md

 - Use TypeScript for all props
 - Extract reusable logic to hooks
 - Keep components small and focused
+- always check first if there is a component in shadcn before creating new one

 ❌ **DON'T:**
 - Make everything a Client Component